chrisduerr/rum/README.md

 #### Adding a Style from a local file or URL

-Adding a Style from a local file or URL is a bit different because there are no settings but you need to provide some other information.
+Adding a Style from a local file or URL is a bit different because there are no settings, but you need to provide some other information.
 ```
 # Using a path requires the full path, not a relative one
 # Using a link requires a valid URL